team-proteus-mc/GIMP-Grass-Colorizer-Script/README.md

 5. Select the output folder for all 16 grass textures to be exported to
 6. (Optional) Enter in an alternate prefix for the files.
 Null prefix is an option (Default is `grass_block_side_`)
 7. (Optional) Choose whether you want the files to be numbered from 01-16 in the order they appear in the atlas file.
 8. Click OK.
-Note that the operation takes a while to complete, and no changes are made to the source workspace.
+Note that the operation takes a while to complete, and no visible changes are made to the source workspace.

 ## Important Notes